thisiskennyb/boulder_comp/README.md

 ## Using the App

 #### Signup
+- To begin a user must first create an account in order to access the app's features.
+When a user signs up they must verify their email address to activate their account.
+Click [here](http://3.143.247.65/signup) to sign up.

+#### Login
+- On the first login the user will be prompted to submit the highest grade they have sent to date (this can be edited as it changes).
+Click [here](http://3.143.247.65/login) to login.

 #### Create or Join a League
+- The purpose of the app is to compete so joining or creating a league would be the next step.
+This page requires a login to access.
+Click [here](http://3.143.247.65/leagues-home) to navigate to leagues home.

 #### Log Sends
+- Once the user is a member of a league they can start logging sends to earn points in any active league.
+The send date must occur during the league dates to be valid in any given league.
+Log a send by [navigating](http://3.143.247.65/dashboard) to the user dashboard.

 #### View Current Standings
+- The user can view their current standing in any active league they are a member of by navigating to their dashboard.
+In addition the dashboard displays all of the user's past sends and account settings.

 ## Purpose